mreferre/aws-proton-tutorial/vpc-ecscluster-lb-fargate-tutorial/chapter1/README.md

 #### Conclusions

 This concludes the basic tutorial for configuring Proton.
 We have covered both templates registration as well as templates deployment (environment and services).
-If you want to explore more about the value of Proton, especially when it comes to day2 operations, move to the [next chapter](../chapter2/README.md) of this tutorial.
+If you want to explore more about the value of Proton, especially when it comes to `Day 2` operations, move to the [next chapter](../chapter2/README.md) of this tutorial.